hy1984427/appium/README.md

 The handbook is written based on appium v1.1.0.

-In appium v1.2.0, the "deviceNAME“ is became mandatory, so we need add this parameter to our script. *The value can be anything*
+In appium v1.2.0, the "deviceNAME" becomes mandatory, so we need add this parameter to our script. *The value can be anything*